webksde/ddev-vscode-devcontainer-drupal-template/README.md

 - Sets up ready to log in latest Drupal 9 Copy
 - Installs best-practice Drupal 9 Modules & Configuration

-#### 2a.
+#### TODO: 2a.
 Fetch a 1:1 copy of an existing Drupal 9 CMS Project
+- drowl-init --project "github Link"
 - Sets up best-practice development Server
 - Fetches existing database
 - Fetches existing file structure

-#### 2b.
+#### TODO:  2b.
 Fetch a development copy of an existing Drupal 9 CMS Project with additional development and debugging tools / modules
 (2a.)
 PLUS
 - Optionally installs development modules: TODO

-#### 3. Extract and push database & configuration changes back to the origin
+#### TODO: 3.
+Extract and push database & configuration changes back to the origin
 2 a / b PLUS:
 - Log database changes to put into update hook
 - Log configuration changes to export